 Another thing that sticks in my mind about that particular birthday, is hearing my mother say to me, “Nancy, I’m so sorry you will have to remember this every year on your birthday from now on.”

 Mothers like to fix things, not be the source of unsolvable problems.
 She felt guilty my birthday was forever tarnished, and in her eyes, she had been the one to tarnish it.

 Well, I do think about that birthday every year now.
 I think about the uninvited

 guest intruder that showed up and never went away.
 I think about a lot of things.
 How could I not?

 You might think remembering all this stuff only makes me sad, but you’d be wrong.
 Remembering that birthday in some ways makes me feel even more connected to my mother.
+It also makes me miss her all the more.
 Remembering all the birthdays I celebrated through the years, mine and those of other family members as well, makes me feel really good.
 We got to do a lot of celebrating together.
 Not everybody gets to do that.

 This year, even more than other years, I am delighted (well, okay delighted is a stretch, but you get my point) to be getting older.
 I look forward to more birthdays.
 Each one will present me with the opportunity to embrace another new year, hopefully rich with more celebrations.

 That uninvited intruder is still lurking around, but I push it away from my ‘party’ every chance I get.